Verville-Packard R-1

-The Verville-Packard R-1 Racer was a military racing aircraft that was modified from Alfred V. Verville's previous Verville VCP-1 design.
+The Verville-Packard R-1 was a military racing aircraft that was modified from Alfred V. Verville's previous Verville VCP-1 design.
 The R-1 is sometimes known also as the Verville-Packard VCP-R or the Verville-Packard 600.
 The R-1 was the first racing aircraft built for the United States Army Air Corps.

 Development

 The first R-1 was created from a VCP-1 in 1919, by installing the Packard V-12 engine.

 Operational history

 On November 27, 1920, Capt.
 Corliss Moseley, flying an R-1 racer, out of 24 track finishers, won the Pulitzer Trophy Race at Mitchel Air Force Base.
 The top speed was 156.54 mph.

+It also raced in the 1920 Gordon Bennet Trophy air race.